April 30, 2010

 Meanwhile, I slept in (always a major bonus) and crafted.
 Oh!
 How I crafted!
 Which leads me to finally introducing you to Bernie.
 I know it’s not really original, but I said it, it stuck, and so it is – Bernie.

 Bernie is my, new from Christmas, Bernina Activa 240 sewing machine.
-I’ve always wanted to learn how to sew, and now is the time.
-My sewing lessons actually start this Wednesday, but I was itching to start so I bought some fabric, watched some youtube videos, borrowed a sewing book, and took the snow-vantage to try something.
+I was itching to start so I bought some fabric, watched some youtube videos, borrowed a sewing book, and took the snow-vantage to try something.

 I made these: